kiranraathod/grading_flashcard_app/client/docs/hardcoded_bugs/ui-localization-checklist/task_3_implementation_progress.md

 13. Reusable spacing widgets with context-specific presets
 14. Responsive spacing utilities for adaptive layouts
 15. Migration of hardcoded SizedBox usage to semantic spacing components
+16. Comprehensive localization of hardcoded text strings in widget components
+17. Extraction and localization of category names, difficulty levels, and button labels
+18. Localization of flashcard interaction text and input field labels
+19. Consistent use of AppLocalizations across all widget components

-With these comprehensive updates to layout, card components, and spacing systems, we can now proceed with defining responsive breakpoints system and implementing testing for the responsive system in the subsequent tasks.
+With these comprehensive updates to layout, card components, spacing systems, and text localization, we can now proceed with defining responsive breakpoints system and implementing testing for the responsive system in the subsequent tasks.

 ## Planned Approach